vdice/fermyon-installer/README.md

 ## Local
 ---

 Looking to install Fermyon on your local machine?
-Follow the [local](./local/README.md) guide to get started.
+You have a few options:

-Once the
+1. To run the platform in a VM, follow the [vm](./vm/README.md) guide to get started.

-[prerequisites](./local/README.md#prerequisites) have been installed, this is the quickest and easiest method to launch Fermyon and begin deploying apps.
+1. To run the platform directly on your machine after installing all of the required components, follow the [local](./local/README.md) guide.

 ## AWS
 ---